 A native perennial herb, usually found on gravelly beaches and shingle but sometimes on sand.
 It can also colonise earth and rocks tipped at the coast.
 Seeds can survive prolonged immersion in sea water, and dispersion in sea currents enables colonisation of new, but sometimes transient, sites.
 Nationally the distribution of M. maritima has varied markedly since 1800.
 In Britain expansion in the far north has been balanced by contraction in the south.
 In Ireland it declined during the 19th century, but is now increasing.
-Losses result from storms, recreational pressures, shingle removal and grazing..
+Losses result from storms, recreational pressures, shingle removal and grazing.

-Site Hectad Gridref Date Recorder
+Site Hectad Gridref Latest Date Recorder

-Shore North of Girvan NS10 NS1900 1992 McHardy, C.
+Girvan Mains, shore north NS10 NS1900 1992 McHardy, C.

-Mains
+of

 Dunure NS21 NS2495515623 2015 Crawford, C.

-Girvan to Ballantrae Coast NX08 NX0986 1990 Stirling, A. McG.

-Section SSSI - Bennane

-Lea

 Ballantrae Shingle Beach NX08 NX078814 2002 Hutcheon Bros.

 SSSI

-Ballantrae Shingle Beach NX08 NX081822 2014 Crawford, C.

-SSSI - Stinchar Shingles

-north

 Ballantrae Shingle Beach NX08 NX08458167 1996 Blane, J.

 SSSI - Stinchar Shingles

 south

+Ballantrae - Stinchar NX08 NX081824 2019 Crawford, C., Hannah, A.

+Shingles north C. & Lang, D. A.

+Girvan to Ballantrae Coast NX08 NX0986 1990 Stirling, A. McG.

+Section SSSI - Bennane

+Lea

 Kennedy's Pass NX19 NX19L 1995 Stirling, A. McG.

 Pinbain Burn mouth NX19 NX137914 2012 Smart, G.

 A number of additional 19th century records for the species, now almost certainly lost, also exist for hectads NS16, NS23, NS24 (in both Kilbride Parish and in Stevenston Parish) & NS25.
-No further sites appear to have been lost for 120 years.
+No further sites appear to have been lost for 120 years - though it should be noted that the then VCR marked the shore north of Girvan Mains record as "unconfirmed".